 By Stephanie Younger •

 When I learned that 2020 presidential candidate Joe Biden won 10 states on Super Tuesday on March 3rd, I couldn’t help but think of his political legacy of fighting for segregation, and the criminalization of Black youth.
 Disappointed by the amount of Virginians who supported him, I re-read an excerpt from Dr. Martin Luther King’s “Letter from a Birmingham Jail.”

 “First, I must confess that over the past few years I have been gravely disappointed with the white moderate.
 I have almost reached the regrettable conclusion that the Negro’s great stumbling block in his stride toward freedom is not the White Citizen’s Counciler or the Ku Klux Klanner, but the white moderate, who is more devoted to “order” than to justice; who prefers a negative peace which is the absence of tension to a positive peace which is the presence of justice; who constantly says: “I agree with you in the goal you seek, but I cannot agree with your methods of direct action”; who paternalistically believes he can set the timetable for another man’s freedom; who lives by a mythical concept of time and who constantly advises the Negro to wait for a “more convenient season.””Dr. Martin Luther King’s “Letter From a Birmingham Jail”

 In the recent weeks, those who claim to have listened to Black youth have let me down.
-I came across several posts on social media dismissing Black youth who don’t “vote blue no matter who,” as “disrespectful of our elders” and deprived of experience.
-Black youth, especially Black girls who would have been voting for the first time this year, don’t deserve to be spoken over or to have people decide what’s best for us.
+I came across posts on social media dismissing Black youth who don’t “vote blue no matter who,” as “disrespectful of our elders” and deprived of experience.
+Black youth, especially Black girls who would have been voting for the first time this year, don’t deserve to be spoken over, or to have people decide what’s best for us.
 We don’t deserve to have our experiences invalidated based on some of our decisions to not “vote blue no matter who,” as a result of not being afforded the convenience of glossing over the racism of white Democrats.